Automattic/remote-data-blocks/docs/workflows/zip-code-with-contract.md

 ```

 Note the `zip-code` slug in the `GenericHttpDataSource::from_slug` call.
-That's our "contract" in our integration template.
+That's the "contract" in our implementation.

 We're done!

 ## Later on

-An admin can set up the data source via the following steps:
+An admin can seperately set up the data source via the following steps:

 1. Go to the Remote Data Blocks settings page in your WordPress admin area.
 2. Click on "Add Data Source".